Justice (Justin Bieber album)

 Justice debuted atop the charts of ten countries, including the US Billboard 200 and the Canadian Albums Chart.
 The fifth single "Peaches" simultaneously debuted atop the US Billboard Hot 100 and the Canadian Hot 100.
 In the United States, the peak of the album marked Bieber's eighth chart-topper, and made him the youngest solo artist to achieve as many number-one albums at 27 years old.
 Justice and "Peaches" both held the number-one spots on the respective charts simultaneously in the same week, making Bieber the first solo male artist and the third act overall to achieve this feat.
 The album is certified double-platinum by the Recording Industry Association of America (RIAA).

 Upon release, the album received generally favourable reviews from music critics, most of whom complimented its production and vocal delivery, but deprecated its lyrics and "confusing" concept surrounding justice.
 The album contains elements of pop rock, synth-pop, and new wave.
 Bieber promoted the album with live performances on various television shows, such as Saturday Night Live, The Voice, The Late Late Show with James Corden, and Good Morning America.
-To further promote Justice and Changes, Bieber will embark on his fourth concert tour, titled Justice World Tour, across North America in 2022.
+To support Justice and Changes, Bieber embarked on his fourth concert tour, titled Justice World Tour, across North America, Europe, and South America, in 2022.
 At the 64th Grammy Awards, the album and its singles received a total of eight nominations including Album, Song and Record of the Year; the latter two for "Peaches".